 It seems the western birds have more preference for it than the eastern birds, saying that, it is not the preferred choice

-Safflower is grown as a crop, its seeds used by early civilization in making dyes and are grown in today's markets for its' oil.
+Safflower (Carthamus tinctorius)Safflower is grown as a crop, its seeds used by early civilization in making dyes and are grown in today's markets for its' oil.
 Safflower is grown worldwide, surviving in arid regions where other cultivated plants are not able to grow.

-Safflower is a light colored, glossy seed that attracts groundbirds such as cardinals, sparrows, grosbeaks and doves.
+Safflower is a light colored, glossy seed that attracts ground birds such as cardinals, sparrows, grosbeaks and doves.
 Rumor has it, that safflower is not a choice food for grackles, starlings, house sparrows and squirrels.
 The safflower seeds and sunflower seeds are used in attracting the same type of birds, but the safflower seeds are more expensive to purchase.

 Niger(Guizotia abyssinica)Niger is also known as Nyjer or thistle seed, is imported from Africa, where it grows locally as an annual herb, for its edible oil.
 To prevent the accidental germination of the seeds in North America, the seeds are first sterilized before being allowed entry into other countries.

 Attracting birds such as the Goldfinches, Purple Finches, Boreal Chickadees, Siskins, White-throated Sparrows and Redpolls.
-Niger is more expensive than other bird seed because it is an import and requires specially made tube-shaped bird feeders, so the seed is not wasted, falling out through openings made for larger birdseeds.
+Niger is more expensive than other birdseed because it is an import and requires specially made tube-shaped bird feeders, so the seed is not wasted, falling out through openings made for larger birdseeds.

-Sunflower (Helianthus annuus):
+Sunflower (Helianthus annuus)

-The smaller black-oiled sunflower seed is the overall favorite because of a weaker outer shell casing, which smaller birds have an easier time removing.
+Sunflower seeds are without a doubt, the most popular birdseed among the largest group of bird species.
+Sunflower seeds come in two types, the smaller variety called the black-oil sunflower seed and the larger variety called the (gray or white) striped sunflower seed.The smaller black-oiled sunflower seed is the overall favorite because of a weaker outer shell casing, which smaller birds have an easier time removing.
 The white-striped sunflower seeds were the earlier variety and the most popular seed before the black-oiled sunflower seeds took over.
 The black-oiled sunflower seed has a higher ratio of meat per seed than the white-striped sunflower seed variety.
 Attracting birds such as Black-capped Chickadees, Nuthatches, Juncos, Sparrows, Goldfinches, all other finches in general, Grosbeaks, Doves, Cardinals, Woodpeckers and Red-winged Blackbirds, making it the most popular choice of birdseed to offer.